Romaric250/pingflow/README.md

+# SpeedTester
-# Test your internet speed directly from the CLI
+## Test your internet speed directly from the CLI with ease